jsr6720/goodreads-csv-to-md/posts/2021-04-24-food-rules.md

 ## My Review 5/5

+### Date Read
+2021/04/24

+### Date Added
+2021/04/24

-A quick afternoon read.
+My Thoughts: A quick afternoon read.
 This is a whimsical and fun look at the mindset shifts we can have to eat better. <br/><br/>Eat food.
 Not too much.
 Mostly plants. <br/><br/>The illustrations add a nice perspective.

 ---